ndpp/ndpp/docs/source/usersguide/input.rst

 Writing XML Input Files
 =======================

-The input files for NDPP are structured in a set of XML_ files.
+The input files for NDPP are a set of XML_ files.
 XML, which stands for eXtensible Markup Language, is a simple format that allows data to be exchanged efficiently between different programs and interfaces.

 -----------------
 Overview of Files
 -----------------

-To provide the input parameters for NDPP, there is one required input file, `ndpp.xml`, and another, `cross_sections.xml`, which is optional.
+To provide the input parameters for NDPP, there are two input files required:
-The required `ndpp.xml` file provides NDPP with the options the user wishes to use when processing a set of nuclides.
-The set of nuclides to evaluate is provided in the optional file, `cross_sections.xml`.
-This file is very similar to the cross_sections.xml file used for OpenMC_, and OpenMC_ files can be read directly by NDPP.
-If an explicit `cross_sections.xml` file is not provided (and referenced in `ndpp.xml`), then the default `cross_sections.xml` referenced by the `CROSS_SECTIONS` environment variable will be used.
-In effect, this means that the user's entire cross-section library (in the default `cross_sections.xml` file) will be processed, unless a reduced set is provided with a local `cross_sections.xml.'
+`ndpp.xml`, and a `cross_sections` file.
+The `ndpp.xml` file provides NDPP with the options the user wishes to use when processing a set of nuclides.
+This file must be named `ndpp.xml`.
+The set of nuclides to be pre-processed is provided in the `cross_sections` file, which can be named however the user wishes, but typically is named `cross_sections.xml`.
+This file is very similar to the `cross_sections.xml` file used by OpenMC_, and the OpenMC_ `cross_sections.xml` file can be read directly by NDPP as a good starting point.
+If an explicit `cross_sections.xml` file is not provided (and the path and filename provided in `ndpp.xml`), then the default `cross_sections` file referenced by the :envvar:`CROSS_SECTIONS` environment variable will be used.
+For most cases this means that the user's entire cross-section library (in the default `cross_sections.xml` file) will be processed, unless a reduced set is provided with a local `cross_sections' file.

 .. _NDPP:
 --------------------------------------